 However, the classification as essential or nonessential does not actually reflect their importance, as all 20 amino acids are necessary for human health.

 Eight of these amino acids are essential (or indispensable) and cannot be produced by the body.
-So the only way to get these are through a healthy diet.
-Do you have a healthy diet?
+So the only way to get these are through a healthy diet or supplements.

 Histidine is an amino acid that is categorized as semi-essential since the human body doesn't always need it to properly function; therefore, dietary sources of it are not always essential.
 Meanwhile, conditionally essential amino acids aren't usually required in the human diet, but do become essential under certain circumstances.